alozano-77/AWS-SAA-C02-Course/README.md

 ### 1.2.13.
 Route53 Fundamentals

 - Registers domains
-- Can Host Zone Files on managed nameservers
+- Can host zone files on managed nameservers
 - This is a global service, no need to pick a region
 - Globally Resilience
   - Can operate with failure in one or more regions

 #### 1.2.13.1.
 Register Domains

-Has relationships with all major registries
+Has relationships with all major registries (registrar)

 - Route 53 will check with the top level domain to see if the name is available
-- Router 53 creates a zonefile for the domain to be registered
+- Route 53 creates a zone file for the domain to be registered
-- Allocates nameservice for that zone
+- Allocates nameservers for that zone
   - Generally four of these for one individual zone
   - This is a hosted zone
   - The zone file will be put on these four managed nameservers
-- Router 53 will communicate with the `.org` registry and add the nameserver records into the zone file for the top level domain.
+- Route 53 will communicate with the `.org` registry and add the nameserver records into the zone file for that top level domain.
-  - This is done with a nameserver record.
+  - This is done with a nameserver record (NS).

 #### 1.2.13.2.
 Route53 Details

-**Zonefiles** in AWS
+**Zone files** in AWS
 Hosted on four managed name servers

-- Can be **public** or **private**
+- Can be **public** or **private** (linked to one or more VPCs)

 ### 1.2.14.
 DNS Record

 - Nameserver (NS): Allows delegation to occur in the DNS.
-- A and AAAA Records: Maps the host to a v4 or v6 host type.
+- A and AAAA Records: Maps the host to a v4 or v6 host type respectively.
 Most of the time you will make both types of record, A and AAAA.
 - CNAME Record Type: Allows DNS shortcuts to reduce admin overhead.
-CNAMES cannot point directly at an IP address and only another name.
+CNAMES cannot point directly to an IP address, only another name.
 - MX records: How emails are sent.
 They have two main parts:
   - Priority: Lower values for the priority field are higher priority.
   - Value